Reducing the waste lying around Dunoon

 Give access to educational resources

 The last census showed that the monthly income for 79% of Dunoon households is less than R3300 a month and 33% of households in Dunoon bring in less than R400 a month.
 The most basic school supplies will cost a parent between R750 and R1500.
 We have seen first hand how parents struggle to provide their children with basic school supplies and how disempowering this can be.
-The Waste Not programme empowers children and parents to collect recycling that they can exchange for educational supplies.
+The Waste Not programme empowers children and parents to collect recycling that they can exchange for essential food supplies, school uniforms, stationery and second-hand clothes.